 To know more about Henrik Click HERE

 Terra Alta is an aspiring off the grid holistic education host site and gives you the chance to be immersed in a landscape of learning.
 It’s located in between Almoçageme and Ulgueira, two quaint villages just above the sea and situated for easy access to the amazing beaches called Praia da Adraga and Ursa.
 It’s easy to reach from Lisbon and Sintra and gives access to our amazing sunset cliffs and beaches.
 Terra Alta offers a wonderful example of small-scale intensive systems working towards being off the grid.
 Because the site has had several years of Permaculture management, it is easy for students to immerse themselves in the principles of landscape development and holistic infrastructure development.
 The following Permaculture elements and functions are on display amongst others:

-Small-scale Earthworks to capitalise on impervious surface runoff
+Small-scale Earthworks to capitalize on impervious surface runoff

 Extensive Food Forest of subtropical, temperate, and Mediterranean species corresponding with the earthworks

 Hot & Cold Composting (Vermiculture) systems for boosting soil life, picking up on waste streams, and cycling nutrients

 Food Preservation and supporting local economy of food production

 Small Intentional Community focused on adult education through Permaculture courses but more importantly holistic, Waldorf and Permaculture inspired education for the children of the local area